arjunumenon/pnp-blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-0/index.md

 #### Breaking changes in a nutshell

-The endpoint that we are using in the command `spo group member add` is changed.
-With this change some of the output which the command outputs is also changed.
+The endpoint that we are using in the command [`spo group member add`](https://pnp.github.io/cli-microsoft365/cmd/spo/group/group-member-add/) is changed.
+With this change some of the output is also changed.
 The return values changed include properties like `DisplayName`, `User`, etc. You can get more details from [here](https://pnp.github.io/cli-microsoft365/v8-upgrade-guidance#updated-command-output-of-spo-group-member-add).

-The API endpoint which is used for the command `flow list` is also changed due to the deprecation of the older endpoint.
-With this change, property outputs like `displayName` will be changed to `properties/displayName`.
+The API endpoint which is used for the command [`m365 flow list`](https://pnp.github.io/cli-microsoft365/cmd/flow/flow-list/) is also changed due to the deprecation of the older endpoint.
+With this change, when you run the command `m365 flow list` as `--asAdmin` property outputs like `displayName` will be changed to `properties/displayName`.
 You can get more details from [here](https://pnp.github.io/cli-microsoft365/v8-upgrade-guidance#adjusted-output-of-flow-list-command).

 ### Configure CI/CD pipelines for SPFx projects

-We had released a new command for adding CI/CD configurations to your existing SPFx projects in our previous versions got [Azure DevOps](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-azuredevops-pipeline-add/) and [GitHub Workflow](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-github-workflow-add/).
+We released a new command for adding CI/CD configurations to your existing SPFx projects in our previous versions for [Azure DevOps](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-azuredevops-pipeline-add/) and [GitHub Workflow](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-github-workflow-add/).
 In this version, we also have added a readymade script in our docs so that the users can easily invoke the script which will generate the needed YAML file based on your parameter value, be it GitHub Workflows or Azure DevOps.
 This would help the users minimize  their effort to create the YAML file from scratch if they want to have a CI/CD pipeline enabled for their SPFx projects.
 You can get more details from [here](https://pnp.github.io/cli-microsoft365/sample-scripts/spo/add-ci-cd-pipeline/).

 ### Content type field list command in SharePoint